Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 If you have ever viewed a product on Amazon or watched a show on Netflix, then you have been a part of a recommender system.
 Recommender systems are commonly used to help users identify potentially interesting products among a large list of options, through the use of historical viewing or rating information.
 For example, Netflix will recommend certain shows to you based on your previous viewings.
 These recommendations are built using viewing or rating data from other users who have viewed the same shows as you.

 A common model training process for recommender systems is collaborative filtering, which uses historical rating data to find similarities between users or items.
-Collaborative filtering often take three forms: user-based, item-based, or matrix factorization.
+Collaborative filtering often takes three forms: user-based, item-based, or matrix factorization.
 User-based collaborative filtering seeks to find users that have rated items similarly, and predict other items that similar users liked.
-Item-based collaborative filtering seeks to find similarities between items themselves, and then recommend items that are similar to those that a user rated highly.
+Item-based collaborative filtering seeks to find similarities between items themselves, and then recommend items that are similar to a user's highly rated items.
 Matrix factorization collaborative filtering finds similarities between users and items through latent factors, which are then used to composite predicted ratings for each item.

 For an illustration of collaborative filtering, consider the example patient panel below.